vhaghani26/epigenerate/comethyl.md

 BED <- getModuleBED(modules$regions, file = "Modules.bed")
 ```

-20. Create a slurm file
+19. Create a slurm file to run the R script you just created

 ```
 nano {project_name}_comethyl.slurm
 ```

-21. Add the job details to your slurm file and save the file.
+20. Add the job details to your slurm file and save the file.
 Here is a SLURM script template for you to use that allows for the usage of the Comethyl environment.
 Make sure to make the following changes:

 * Change `{your_email}` to your email
 * Fix the path listed under `--chdir` to update the working directory